The-Duchess/CAT-Scheduler/README.md

 # CAT-Scheduler
 this is a remodeled, new, built from the ground up, revision for the https://github.com/pdxcat/schedule

+# License

+This software is licensed under the Apache V2 license by the Cat Capstone Team and is Licensed to the CAT to use and modify.

 # **License Guidelines**

 The Apache Version 2 License requires files, and the repository, to be labeled as such.